wclr/babel-plugin-cycle-circular/README.md

 ## Is it safe to use?

-Technically, it just traverse (scans) each function and finds variable references that go before declaration, and applies `subject proxy` for it during `babel` transpilation.
-It is said that the plugin is experimental but it does simple transformation of your code, so if something goes wrong you should see it during development.
+Technically, it just traverse (scans) each function during `babel` transpilation of your code to find variable references that go before declaration and applies *proxy* via *subject* .
+It was said that the plugin is experimental so if something goes wrong you should see it during development.

 ## Tests
 Tests checks if actual transformed source from `fixtures`